How to buy Hasbro (HAS) shares in Australia

-Hasbro, Inc (HAS) is a leading leisure business with stocks listed in the US.
-It opened the day at US$96.3 after a previous close of US$96.22.
-During the day the price has varied from a low of USD96.06 to a high of USD97.635.
-The latest price was USD97.47 (25 minute delay).
+Hasbro Inc (HAS) is a leading leisure business with stocks listed in the US.
+It opened the day at US$48.36 after a previous close of US$48.46.
+During the day the price has varied from a low of USD48.36 to a high of USD49.9.
+The latest price was USD48.96 (25 minute delay).
 Hasbro is listed on the NASDAQ.
 All prices are listed in US Dollars.

 How to buy shares in Hasbro

 - Search for Hasbro.
 Find the share by name or ticker symbol: HAS.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Hasbro.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?